qodfathr/Bobo/overview.md

 can be tuned for reading and writing to physical storage by varying the degree of branching.

-The B-Tree, in turn, points to a list of positions for each `token`.
+The B-Tree nodes, in turn, points to a list of positions for each `token`.
 The positional list is highly optimized with a number of artifacts to help optimize query operations.
 More on these optimizations later.